 Position constraints (P Constraints) are used to ensure that parts of the retarget skeleton match the position of parts of the source skeleton.

 - Add position constraints to the ends of the body (hands, feet and head).
-To do this, click the bone on the target skeleton (pink), then click the equivalent bone on the source skeleton (gray), or select from the Source Joints and Target Joints lists on the right, and then on the Retarget Setup tab, in the Retarget Setup section, click Add P Constraint.
+To do this, click the bone on the target skeleton (pink), then Ctrl+click the equivalent bone on the source skeleton (gray), or select from the Source Joints and Target Joints lists on the right, and then in the Retarget Setup panel, in the Retarget Setup section, click Add P Constraint.

-The constraints are displayed on the Retarget Setup tab as a list and are also displayed graphically.
+The constraints are displayed in the Retarget Setup panel as a list and are also displayed graphically.

 A position constraint adds a constraint to the retarget solver in Evoke, so the position of the target bone relative to the source is preserved.
 The wireframe cube represents this offset, and by default is set to origin of the source bone.
 This means that Evoke tries to pose the retarget so that the cube is centered on the source bone origin.

-The default offset is usually a good choice, assuming you have aligned the target skeleton well to the source skeleton.
-However, you can adjust the offset by selecting the constraint from the list on the Retarget Setup tab and changing the Offset X, Offset Y and Offset Z fields in the bottom-left of the Retarget Setup tab.
+If you've aligned the target skeleton well to the source skeleton, the default offset is usually a good choice.
+However, you can adjust the offset by selecting the constraint from the list in the Retarget Setup panel and changing the Offset X, Offset Y and Offset Z fields in the bottom-left of the panel.
 For example, if you set the offset to (0 0 0), the target bone origin is forced to match the source bone origin exactly.
 This can sometimes improve retarget results when the default position offset is very small, as it is easier to find the correct target joint rotation when the target position is exactly the same as the source.

 - Add at least one position constraint to the trunk of the body.
 This is necessary to prevent the body 'floating' when only constrained by rotation constraints.
 If you find that these target joints slip out of position when solving in Evoke, adding position constraints on the hips and shoulders may be a good alternative.

 Note that you don't need to set position constraints on 'in-between' joints (eg, elbows), because usually, some differences between source and target are acceptable here.
-It is recommended to keep the number of position constraints to a minimum.
+We recommend that you keep the number of position constraints to a minimum.
 Over-constraining the solver in Evoke is counter-productive, usually resulting in persistent retarget errors and/or instability.

 Add rotation constraints